 - Sugar- Sugar suppresses white blood cells and how responsive they are.
 Also, white sugar depletes our body of key immune nutrients

 - Eating foods you are sensitive to or allergic to or foods that are hard to digest– These foods can decrease immune function in different ways.
-Hard to digest foods can damage the intestinal tract (damage the barrier function aka leaky gut), cause inflammation, and can distract the immune system in this way.
+Hard to digest foods can damage the intestinal tract (damage the barrier function aka leaky gut), cause inflammation, and can distract the immune system.
 Foods you are sensitive or allergic to activate antibodies and again can cause the immune system to be on chronic attack, using up valuable resources and attention.
-(Foods that are often hard to digest include anything not chewed well, foods eaten while stressed, trans fats, dairy, gluten, soy, processed foods, beans that are not soaked prior to cooking, and more)
+(Foods that are often hard to digest include anything not chewed well, foods eaten while stressed, trans fats, dairy, gluten, soy, processed foods, beans that are not soaked prior to cooking, and more depending on a persons unique physiology).

 - Alcohol- Alcohol reduces white blood cell count like sugar does and impacts the flow of oxygen at a cellular level preventing the body from functioning optimally

 - Nutrient Deficiency- Nutrients such as vitamins A, D, C, zinc, selenium are critical building blocks for immune cells.
 From either lack of consuming them but also from lack of digesting and absorbing them a person can be depleted.
-Make sure digestion/absorption is functioning optimally so you can get the nutrients from your food.
+Make sure digestion/absorption is functioning optimally so you can get the nutrients from your food as well as ensuring you are eating foods high in these nutrients.

 - Toxins such as heavy metals, pesticides, pollution, smoking, chemicals, etc- can inhibit antibody formation, depress T cell and B cell function and Natural Killer cells.
 Pollution can Damage protective mucus membranes (line of defense) as well.